Wellesley, Massachusetts: Historic district

 The town designated Cottage Street and its nearby alleys as the historic district in its zoning plan.
 Most houses in this district were built around the 1860s and qualify as protected buildings certified by the town's historic commission.

 Recent construction

 The town's historic 19th-century inn was demolished to make way for condominiums and mixed-use development in 2006.
 The Wellesley Country Club clubhouse, which is the building where the town was founded, was demolished in 2008, and a new clubhouse was built.
-The town's pre-World War II high school building was torn down and replaced with a brand new high school finished in 2012.
+The town's pre-World War II high school building was torn down and replaced with a new high school finished in 2012.
 The entire 1960s-style Linden Street strip-mall has been replaced by "Linden Square"—a shopping district that includes a flagship Roche Bros. supermarket, restaurants, cafes, clothing stores, along with a mixture of national chains and local shops.